-Jeffrey Chappell has performed at the Stanford Jazz Festival and the Key West International Jazz Festival as a pianist.
+Jeffrey Chappell is the pianist in the contemporary jazz quartet, Otherworld, which won a Global Music Award for their debut album.
+He has performed at the Stanford Jazz Festival and the Key West International Jazz Festival as a pianist.
 He appeared at the East Coast Jazz Festival as a conductor of the Goucher College Jazz Ensemble and the Levine School of Music Jazz Ensemble.
 He has also led the Levine School of Music Jazz Ensemble in performance at Washington, D.C. venues including Carter Barron Amphitheater, the Folger Library, the National Building Museum, the Ronald Reagan Building, and Union Station.

-As Director of the Goucher Summer Arts Institute Jazz Camp, 1999 to present, he has appeared in annual concerts at Goucher College in Baltimore, both as pianist and conductor.
+As Director of the Goucher Summer Arts Institute Jazz Camp from 1999 to 2013, he appeared in annual concerts at Goucher College in Baltimore, both as pianist and conductor.

 Jeffrey Chappell was the pianist and arranger for DC Express, a jazz vocal quartet plus piano, bass, and drums that held performances in Washington, D.C., Baltimore, Annapolis, suburban Maryland, and Virginia from1995 to 1997.